 1. Event Viewer

-To view your print history using event viewer, you will need to activate it at first.
+To view your print history using event viewer, you will need to activate it first.
 For this, you can follow the below step-by-step guide:

 - Right-click on the start menu.